 I remember when social media first emerged, it was all exciting for me and many others.
 It was an interesting experience to create an online identity and communicate with your friends through this new medium.
 Who would have thought that, fast forward, social media would become such a big part of our lives?
 Quite frankly, you can almost say it has replaced actual life for a lot of people.
 Most people I talk to, tell me they rack up several hours per day on these apps.
 As a blogger, it is part of my job to use my phone and maintain a presence on these platforms.
-That is why it was even more important to me to give myself a break every once in a while.
+That is why it is even more important to me to give myself a break every once in a while.
 Not only are social media detoxes beneficial for my mental health but they also free up a lot of time that I can now spend on something useful.
 However, this does not mean that you have to be completely excluded from the fun.
-Here are some tips on how you can limit your social media use without going too radical
+Here are some tips on how you can limit your social media use without going too radical:

 - Create a morning routine that does not involve your phone